adavarski/kind-python-app-example/README.md

-# Flask Application with Docker & Kubernetes
+## Simple python:flask app (for playgrounds & LABS)  with Docker & Kubernetes

 This is a simple Flask application with a Dockerfile and Kubernetes manifests to help you deploy it locally in 3 different ways.
 - Python & Flask on localhost.